 Sign In Forgot Password

-KAPLAN MINYANS
+KAPLAN MINYAN

 The Bnai Keshet Kaplan Minyan is named for Reconstructionist Judaism founder Mordecai Kaplan, who sought to create a Jewish framework for discussions of ethics, culture, history, and current events.
 They are designed for people who enjoy a communal Shabbat and want to enrich their understanding of Jewish peoplehood in an alternative, less traditional setting.

-TIKKUN OLAM SHABBATOT
+TIKKUN OLAM SHABBAT

 BK's Tikkun Olam Committee plans and curates a series of Shabbatot about pressing social justice issues.
 After a spiritual and educational approach to each issue, we take action together as a community following Shabbat.
 The action could be anything from signing a petition, to calling legislators, to attending a protest (if there happens to be one), or anything in between.
 Our Shabbatot have included Climate Justice, Reproductive Justice, Disability Awareness & Inclusion, and Refugee Justice.
 Please contact Jessica Brater to get involved in planning.